xhuang31/LANE/README.md

 - H is the joint embedding representation of Net and Attri;
 - Net is the weighted adjacency matrix;
-- Attri is the attribute information matrix with row denotes nodes;
+- Attri is the node attribute information matrix with row denotes nodes;
 - LabelY is the label information.

 ## Reference in BibTeX: